ForgeRock/openam-policy-eval-sample/README.md

 to match the version of OpenAM that you are using.
 The line to update is:

-    <openam.version>11.0.0</openam.version>
+    <openam.version>12.0.0-SNAPSHOT</openam.version>

-This sample has been tried with OpenAM 11.0.0.
+This sample is being tested with OpenAM 12.0.0-SNAPSHOT.

 * * *
 This work is licensed under the Creative Commons